-- You may need to move the telephone receiver slightly to find the best position for reliable Phone Now activation and a good hearing experience on the telephone. - · If your hearing aids have the Comfort Phone functionality enabled, the hearing aid on the non-phone ear automatically attenuates. - Do not cover the phone loudspeaker opening with the magnet. - If the function does not work to your satisfaction, moving the magnet to another position may improve ease of use and comfort - If your hearing aids do not switch to the telephone program consistently, try repositioning the magnet or adding additional magnets.
+- You may need to move the telephone receiver slightly to find the best position for reliable Phone Now activation and a good hearing experience on the telephone. - If your hearing aids have the Comfort Phone functionality enabled, the hearing aid on the non-phone ear automatically attenuates. - Do not cover the phone loudspeaker opening with the magnet. - If the function does not work to your satisfaction, moving the magnet to another position may improve ease of use and comfort. - If your hearing aids do not switch to the telephone program consistently, try repositioning the magnet or adding additional magnets.

-Flight Mode (optional)
+Flight Mode / Wireless Communication Off Mode (optional)

-Your hearing aids can be controlled from your mobile device or Remote Control, an option that can be added by your hearing care professional.
+Your hearing aids can receive wireless signals.
+For example, they can be controlled from your mobile device or remote control.
+Information transmission can also take place between your hearing aids.
 However, in some areas you are requested to turn off wireless communication.

-This hearing aid contains a radio frequency transmitter.
-When boarding a flight, follow airline instructions and turn off hearing aid wireless functionality when and as directed.
+- CAUTION: - This hearing aid contains a radio frequency transmitter.
+When boarding a flight, follow airline instructions and turn off hearing aid wireless functionality when and as directed. - Turn off hearing aid wireless functionality when this is required.